Give Us a Call 309-634-1983

 Who is it not intended for?

-• Because our House is primarily for single mother housing, MSH is not intended for: men facing homelessness, or individuals in need of resources (like grants) for their own homes or for sustaining their financial independence.
-For individuals that do not fit our program model, try contacting these organizations and hotlines listed below.
-We serve a very specific population in order to best protect their livelihood, not to put any other person at a disadvantage.
+• Because our House is primarily for single-mother housing, MSH is not intended for: men facing homelessness, or individuals in need of resources (like grants) for their own homes or for sustaining their financial independence.
+For individuals who do not fit our program model, try contacting the organizations and hotlines listed below.
+We serve a very specific population to best protect their livelihood, not to put any other person at a disadvantage.
 Our staff would be happy to speak with you, listen to the struggles you are facing, and make a referral based on their personal experience.
 Our first mission is to love, and through that to help serve as many in our community as possible.

 Additional Community Action Resources